In the second half of 2021, how can you continue steering your financial plan forward amid uncertainty? Consider these 10 ideas.

 Donor-advised funds and family foundation balances have swelled in recent years, due to both accelerated gifting for tax purposes and market performance.
 This is a great time to take a step back and develop or confirm your strategic plan for the funds available for grants moving forward.

 As with many financial topics, these planning concepts shouldn’t be viewed in a silo.
-Your advisory team can work with you to tie those pertinent to you to your broader plan.
+Your advisory team can work with you to tie those pertinent to you into your broader plan.
 Feel free to contact your relationship manager to discuss further.

 Past performance does not guarantee future results.
 All investments include risk and have the potential for loss as well as gain.